 - Asana = pose

-- Stretches your front body, especially the neck, chest, abdomen, thighs, hip flexors, groins, and ankles
+- Stretches your chest, abdomen, thighs, and hip flexors

 - Improves overall posture